Accenture/mercury-composable/guides/CHAPTER-2.md

 In the above example, the input is MyPoJo and the output is AnotherPoJo.

-For the event orchestration, PoJos are treated as key-value Maps so that you can use the dot-bracket convention to map subset of a PoJo from one function to another if needed.
+For event choreography, PoJos are treated as key-value Maps so that you can use the dot-bracket convention to map subset of a PoJo from one function to another if needed.

 When the input is used for a PoJo, you may also pass parameters to the user function as headers.
 We will discuss